Underlying Psychology of This Argument

 Benefits of Prisoner Rehabilitation Programs

-Suitable rehabilitation programs show that even those who may not initially desire to change, eventually do change their perception of how drugs and other substances negatively affect their lives.
+Suitable rehabilitation program for drug addicts show that even those who may not initially desire to change, eventually do change their perception of how drugs and other substances negatively affect their lives.
 These programs also succeed when prisoners, after they leave prison, are encouraged to continue to attend meetings for reinforcing positive behaviors.

 Future employers are also encouraged to hire former prisoners if they can show they attended rehabilitation programs.
 If prisoners also continue to learn new work skills while in prison, this becomes helpful when applying for jobs after returning home.